AGE: – 19th Century

 FOR PRICE PLEASE CONTACT – include item number below

-This Buddha statue is from the Shwe Bo area, located in the Sagaing region, one hundred and three kilometres north-west of Mandalay on the east bank of the Chindwin River in Myanmar.
+This Buddha statue originates from the Shwe Bo area, located in the Sagaing region, one hundred and three kilometers north-west of Mandalay on the east bank of the Chindwin River in Myanmar.

 King Alaungpaya the founder of the Kone Baung Dynasty ruled from 1760-1764, he made Shwe Bo the royal capital and used it as a base from where he conquered the lower part of Burma and Innwa, establishing the third Burmese empire.